komposter/CommunityPowerEA.com/_docs/martingale.md

 ### Step size

-Step size (in points or as Volatility Coefficient)
+Step size (in points, as a Volatility Coefficient, or as a Percentage of price)

 <br />